ZODIAC CIPHERS

 The newspaper stated

 "Dr Marsh told the Examiner today: "The killer wouldn't dare, as he claimed in letters to the newspapers, to reveal his name in the cipher to established cryptogram experts.
-He knows, to quote Edgar Allen Poe, that any cipher created by man can be solved by man.
+He knows, to quote Edgar Allan Poe, that any cipher created by man can be solved by man.
 Zodiac has not told the truth in his cipher messages to the Examiner, the Chronicle and the Vallejo Times-Herald.
 Zodiac has not done this, because to tell the complete truth in relation to his name -in cipher code - would lead to his capture.
 I invite Zodiac to send The American Cryptogram Association a cipher code - however complicated - which will truly and honestly include his name".

 Professor D.C.B.
 Marsh was probably hoping the Zodiac Killer would employ a cryptographic technique featured in the works of Edgar Allan Poe, thereby making any future cipher mailed by the Zodiac Killer easier to crack.
 As it turned out, the Zodiac Killer's 340 cipher mailed on November 8th 1969 could be solved using the scytale method of encryption detailed in Edgar Allan Poe's essay A Few Words on Secret Writing in the very first paragraph.
 This was covered extensively in the article The Inspiration Behind the Zodiac Killer's 340 Cipher.
 We have Professor D.C.B.
 Marsh of the American Cryptogram Association creating the trigger, by inserting Edgar Allan Poe into the mind of the Zodiac Killer.
 The Zodiac Killer then created the 340 cipher that could be deciphered using the scytale method featured in Poe's A Few Words on Secret Writing.
 What are the odds that one of Edgar Allan Poe's poems would partially appear in the solution to the 340 cipher?